Actors Federal Credit Union: Services

-ActorsFCU offers a range of account services generally offered by typical financial institutions such as credit cards and consumer loans (including balance transfer, cash advances, computer, union initiation fee, income tax, personal, vacation, and share secured), as well as auto loans and musical instrument loans.
+Actors FCU offers a range of account services generally offered by typical financial institutions such as credit cards and consumer loans (including balance transfer, cash advances, computer, union initiation fee, income tax, personal, vacation, and share secured), as well as auto loans and musical instrument loans.
 It has exempt status conferred by the state to engage in the business of mortgage loan servicing in New York without being registered as a mortgage loan servicer.

-Currently, ActorsFCU has five branch offices—two in New York City, including the main office in Times Square, one in Los Angeles, one in North Hollywood and one in Chicago.
+Currently, Actors FCU has five branch offices—two in New York City, including the main office in Times Square, one in Los Angeles, one in North Hollywood and one in Chicago.

-ActorsFCU owns and operates 270 ATMs in NYC's five boroughs, Long Island, and New Jersey and is part of CO-OP Network.

-Actors Federal is among the few institutions that offer Coogan Trust (SB 1162; CA) and UTMA/UGMA Accounts, designed to protect the earnings of child performers.
+Actors FCU is among the few institutions that offer Coogan Trust (SB 1162; CA) and UTMA/UGMA Accounts, designed to protect the earnings of child performers.
 By law, fifteen per cent of a young performer's gross earnings must be saved in these accounts, which are locked and are not available for withdrawal until the minor reaches the age of 18.

 Membership

-Actors Federal's field of membership is designated by the National Credit Union Administration (NCUA).
+Actors Federal Credit Union's field of membership is designated by the National Credit Union Administration (NCUA).
 Membership is limited to individuals who share the common bond defined in the credit union's charter.
-Members and employees of specified organizations and their immediate family members are eligible to join ActorsFCU.
+Members and employees of specified organizations and their immediate family members are eligible to join Actors FCU.
 The definition of "Immediate family members" includes, but is not limited to: spouse/significant other, children, grandchildren, siblings, parents, and grandparents.
 Any individual who joins the credit union as a family member is entitled to the same membership benefits available to the sponsoring member.

 Membership in Actors FCU is limited to members of the following organizations: